5 Surprise Retirement Expenses

 “Boundaries and clear communication are really important in a situation like this,” David emphasizes.
 “Your child may see the money as a gift while you expect to be paid back, which can cause conflict down the line.”
 If you both agree to a loan, however, make sure you understand the rules surrounding intrafamily loans before you finalize the terms—the details are complicated and can create unexpected tax consequences.

 For example, the IRS sets a minimum rate for such loans, called the applicable federal rate (AFR), which changes each month but generally approximates the rate paid by certificates of deposit and savings accounts.
 If your loan’s rate is below the AFR, or the IRS determines that the loan wasn’t really a loan at all, it may be treated as a gift for tax purposes (and subject to the $15,000 annual gift tax exclusion).

 5. Losing a spouse

 There’s little you can do to prepare for the emotional shock of losing your spouse.
 But failing to prepare for it financially can leave you in a precarious position.
-Surviving wives, in particular, are more likely to face financial hardship, with about half reporting a loss of at least 50% of their income after losing their husbands.4
+Surviving wives, in particular, are more likely to face financial hardship, with about half reporting at least a 50% decrease in income after losing their spouses.4

-- Life insurance: The lump sum paid upon the insured’s death can help offset a loss of income, be it from a paycheck, a pension, or Social Security.
-“Review your net worth statement, future cash flows, and goals to see if there are any significant gaps you may want to insure for your surviving spouse,” Rob says.
+- Life insurance: The lump sum paid upon the insured’s death can help offset a loss of income—be it from a paycheck, a pension, or Social Security.
+“Review your net worth statement, future cash flows, and goals to see if there are any significant gaps you may want to insure for your surviving spouse,” Rob advises.

 - Pensions: If you or your spouse is eligible for a pension, investigate survivorship options before you retire.
 “Opting for survivor benefits may reduce your monthly benefit, but payments will persist even after you pass,” Rob says.
 It’s best to weigh your options with a financial planner, who can help you think through how all your sources of income fit together—now and after a death.